khaeru/genno/doc/config.rst

 Computer-specific configuration.

-Invokes :meth:`.Computer.aggregate` add tasks with :func:`.computations.aggregate` or :func:`.computations.sum`, computing sums across labels within one dimension of a quantity.
+Invokes :meth:`.Computer.aggregate` add tasks with :func:`.operator.aggregate` or :func:`.operator.sum`, computing sums across labels within one dimension of a quantity.
 Each entry contains:

 ``_quantities:`` list of 0 or more keys